As an Amazon Associate I earn from qualifying purchases.

 *I am not an insurance expert or agent.
 I am simply sharing my own experience.
 If you need additional guidance, listen to someone smarter than I.

 When Kirstie and I were debating about whether or not to go full-time on eBay our discussions really highlighted our youth and inexperience (our stupidity actually…)

 We talked for hours about me quitting my job, where we’d source inventory, how I could convert the third bedroom into an office/eBay space etc. but the topic of insurance never came up a single time.
 Look back, this is absolutely unbelievable.
 Not having health insurance as an eBay seller is a great way to jeopardize your personal health, your business, and even your family.

 Now, most people would be okay if they went a year without health insurance.
 In theory, we were making enough money that we should have been fine paying for normal health issues.
-Too bad we didn’ have normal health issues.
+Too bad we didn’t have normal health issues.
 A whirlwind year and nearly $100k in medical debt later we fully appreciated how short-sighted we had been.

-While we’ve finally dug ourself out of the debt hole, I cannot recommend the experience.
+While we’ve finally dug ourselves out of the debt hole, I cannot recommend the experience.
 Making six figures a year and eating ramen because you didn’t think about health insurance was a heavy price to pay for our youthful ignorance.

 So our purpose here is to help you avoid the same mistake and, hopefully, the same experience.
-I’m still not at expert in insurance for self-employed people but we have done a ton of research and successfully navigated the field of health and insurance for the past three years (which included two surgeries, two nights in critical care for my daughter, and healthy pregnancy).
+I’m still not an expert in insurance for self-employed people but we have done a ton of research and successfully navigated the field of health and insurance for the past three years (which included two surgeries, two nights in critical care for my daughter, and healthy pregnancy).